 Ten hydrogen atoms lined up is equal to one nanometer

-Nanoscience and nanotechnology are a multidisciplinary science fields that deal with preparation, processing and application of materials, devices, and systems at the nano-meter scale, it has attracted great interest among scientists and researchers, which has led to many developments that are reflected in our daily life.2
+Nanoscience and nanotechnology are multidisciplinary scientific fields that deal with the preparation, processing and application of materials, devices, and systems at the nanometer scale.
+These fields have attracted great interest among scientists and researchers which has led to many developments that are used in our daily life.2

-Nanomaterials are materials that have at least one dimension at the nano-meter scale.
-Scientists revealed that materials at the nanoscale exhibit different physical and chemical properties.
-For example, Gold (Au) with its known familiar properties, it is gold in colour, soft and shiny metal, good conductor of heat and electricity, chemically inert material that make it candidate for using in jewellery industry, and its melting point could be 1064 0C.
-These properties are maintained if the dimensions of the Gold are at higher scales than the nanometer one.
-Reducing the size of Gold to nanometer scale causes drastic changes in its characteristic properties, for example nanometer Gold will never be gold in color, it is semiconductor, good catalysts, and its melting point could decrease to 300 0C (Table 1.1).
-Actually, materials at the nanoscale exhibit unique optical, electrical, magnetic, and chemical properties, these emerge properties have a great impact in technology and medicine and became the basic components in the 21 century.3,4
+Nanomaterials are materials that have at least one dimension in the nanometer scale.
+Scientists discovered that nanoscale sized materials demonstrate different physical and chemical properties.
+For example, gold (Au) displays known, familiar properties of being: i) a gold-colored, soft, and shiny metal; ii) a good conductor of heat and electricity; iii) chemically inert (that makes it popularly-used in the jewellery industry); and iv) its melting point could be 1064 0C.
+These known properties are presented if gold dimensions are maintained in larger amounts than the nanometer range.
+Reducing the size of gold to the nanometer scale causes drastic changes in its characteristic properties.
+For example, nanometer sized gold is not characterized as gold in color.
+In the nanomater size range it also becomes a semiconductor, good catalyst, and its melting point reduces to 300 0C (Table 1.1).
+Many materials at the nanoscale exhibit unique optical, electrical, magnetic, and chemical properties which their larger counterparts do not possess.
+These unique nanoscale properties have a great impact in technology and medicine.
+Nanomaterials have become basic components of everyday, modern technologies and major players in twenty-first century technological advances.
+3,4

 [Table 1.1 near here]

-Why Properties of Materials Change at the Nanoscale?
+Why Do Properties of Materials Change at the Nanoscale?

-Two main effects are responsible to the difference of materials` properties when it is at the nanoscale.
+Two main effects are responsible for the differences of material properties when sized in nanoscale.

 Surface Area-Volume Ratio

-Reactivity of materials are strongly related to the number of its particles that are exposed to the surrounding environment, that is mean, the surface area of the materials has main effect on its reactivity.
-Subdividing materials to smaller pieces keep its volume but its collective surface area is increased.
-For example, a cube with dimensions of 1cm x 1cm x 1cm has a volume of 1 cm3, and the area of its six surfaces is equal to 6 cm2.
-Cutting it to million cubes of 0.1mm x 0.1mm x 0.1 mm, keeps its total volume, however, doing simple mathematic calculations reveal that the total surface area of the cubes is 100 times more than that of the original cube.
-Whereas, if the cube is cut to smaller unseen ones with dimensions of 1nm x 1nm x 1nm, its surface area would be 10 million times more.
+Material reactivity properties are strongly related to the number of particles that are exposed to the surrounding environment.
+This means that the material surface area is the central feature which affects its reactivity.
+Subdividing materials into smaller parts maintains an item’s volumetric size but its collective surface area increases.
+For example, a cube with dimensions of 1 cm × 1 cm × 1 cm has a volume of 1 cm3, and the area of its six surfaces equals 6 cm2.
+By dividing the cube into one million smaller cubes of 0.1 mm × 0.1 mm × 0.1 mm, the whole cube maintains its total volume, but simple calculations reveal that after this division the collective total surface area of the cubes becomes 100-fold larger than that of the original cube.
+If the cube is divided further into smaller, non-visible cubes with dimensions of 1 nm × 1 nm × 1 nm, its surface area increases by 10 million.

-Materials at the nanoscale exhibit large surface area, that is mean, the number of atoms and molecules that were in the inner part of the materials will be on the surface.
-This presents us to one of the unique and interesting phenomena occur at the nanoscale, nanomaterials with extremely high surface area to volume ratios will interact with the surrounding environment more intensively.
-Actually, nanomaterials with its large surface area have large number of atoms or molecules at the surface, influence its properties such as the melting point, density, solubility, mechanical properties, electrical conductivity, surface tension, increased catalytic activity, and alternation of spectroscopic properties.
+Nanoscale sized materials possess greater surface areas than their larger-sized counterparts of the same material.
+This is because the number of atoms and molecules that were previously inside the materials are exposed to become surfaces.
+This presents a particularly unique and interesting phenomenon which occurs at the nanoscale: nanomaterials with extremely high surface area to volume ratios will interact with the surrounding environment more intensively.
+Nanomaterials exhibiting large surface areas influence its innate properties such as the melting point, density, solubility, mechanical properties, electrical conductivity, surface tension, catalytic activity, and spectroscopic properties.
 5-11

 [Figure 1.1 near here]